Lone striker Yanic Wildschut produced a Man of the Match performance to give Wigan Athletic an unlikely win at fourth placed Huddersfield Town.

 Wildschut created the first and scored the second in a virtuoso display of strength and power.

-The Terriers had levelled through Aaron Mooy after Luke Burke’s close range finish had given Wigan the lead, but Wildschut sealed the points when he broke from his own half, rounded keeper Danny Ward and finished with aplomb.
+The Terriers had levelled through Aaron Mooy after Reece Burke’s close range finish had given Wigan the lead, but Wildschut sealed the points when he broke from his own half, rounded keeper Danny Ward and finished with aplomb.

 Huddersfield dominated possession and had plenty of opportunities but failed to be clinical in front of goal.